xuhdev/homepage-octopress-old/source/_posts/2012-03-07-use-singlecompile-to-compile-and-run-a-single-source-file-easily-in-vim.markdown

 ### Interpreting Languages

-For interpreting languages such as python, perl, things are similar: interpreter auto detection, Quickfix, etc. but there is one notable difference:
+For interpreting languages such as python, perl, things are similar: interpreter auto detection, Quickfix, etc. But there is one notable difference:
 `:SCCompile` and `:SCCompileRun` do the same job for such kind of languages -- they both call the interpreter to run your script, since there is no compilation required for such langauges.